Family Seiberg-Witten equation on Kahler surface and $\pi_i(\Symp)$ on multiple-point blow ups of Calabi-Yau surfaces: Introduction

-is a powerful tool to detect homotopy types of symplectomorphism groups and diffeomorphism groups.
-For example, we can use Kronheimer's fibration to detect smoothly trivial elements in the homotopy groups of $\Symp(X,\omega)$.\\ In Kronheimer's paper\cite{Kronheimer1998}, he uses a version of family Seiberg-Witten invariant to detect non-trivial elements in homotopy groups of $S_{[\omega]}$.
-Based on Kronheimer's result, Smirnov\cite{Smirnov2022},\cite{Smirnov2023} uses a so called $q-$invariant to get a series of results about $\pi_0(\Symp_s(X,\omega))$ on some symplectic $4-$manifolds.
+Here, $S_{[\omega]}$ is the connected component of the space of symplectic forms in $[\omega]$ which contains $\omega$.\\ Using gauge theoretic invariant, people get many results about Kronheimer's fibration.
+In Kronheimer's paper\cite{Kronheimer1998}, he defines a family Seiberg-Witten-theoretic invariant, to detect non-trivial elements in homotopy groups of $S_{[\omega]}$.
+Smirnov\cite{Smirnov2022},\cite{Smirnov2023} refines Kronheimer's invariant and get a series of results about $\pi_0(\Symp_s(X,\omega))$ on some symplectic $4-$manifolds.
 More specifically, he shows that for some Kahler forms $\omega$ on $K3$ surface or blow up of tori, $\pi_0(\Symp_s(X,\omega))$ are infinitely generated.
-Lin\cite{Lin2022}, Smirnov\cite{Smirnov2020} show that $\Coker(\iota_{1,*}:\pi_1(\Symp_s(X,\omega))\rightarrow \pi_1(\Diff_0(X))$ is non-trivial for a large family of symplectic $4-$manifolds.\\ About the study of higher dimensional homotopy groups in Kronheimer's fibration, Abreu and Mcduff\cite{AbreuMcduff2000} show that $\Ker(\iota_{4l,*}:\pi_{4l}(\Symp_s(S^2\times S^2,\omega_{st}\oplus\lambda\omega_{st}))\rightarrow\pi_{4l}\Diff_0(S^2\times S^2))$ is non-trivial when $l\in[\lambda,\lambda+1)$.
-And Anjos-Li-Li-Pinsonnault\cite{AnjosLiLiPinsonnault2019} show a stability result of homotopy groups of $\Symp_s(X,\omega)$ when $X$ is a rational surface with $\chi (X) \leq 12$ and symplectic forms $\omega$ are in the same chamber of a symplectic cone.
-In this paper, we shall prove that for a family of Kahler manifolds, the symplectomorphism group admits infinitely generated higher homotopy groups. \begin{introthm} Let $(X,\tilde{\omega})$ be a Kahler $4-$manifold which is $n-$fold blow up of some Kahler manifold $(M,\omega)$, sizes of exceptional divisors are equal and their sum is small enough.
-Let $[\omega]=\kappa$.
-In the homotopy long exact sequence
+Lin\cite{Lin2022}, Smirnov\cite{Smirnov2020} show that $\Coker(\iota_{1,*}:\pi_1(\Symp_s(X,\omega))\rightarrow \pi_1(\Diff_0(X))$ is non-trivial for a large family of symplectic $4-$manifolds.
+Konno,Li and Wu\cite{KonnoLiWu} prove a higher dimensional version of the result.\\ There are also many results about the study of higher dimensional homotopy groups in Kronheimer's fibration.
+Abreu and Mcduff\cite{AbreuMcduff2000} show that is non-trivial when $l\in[\lambda,\lambda+1)$.
+And Anjos-Li-Li-Pinsonnault\cite{AnjosLiLiPinsonnault2019} show a stability result of homotopy groups of $\Symp_s(X,\omega)$ when $X$ is a rational surface with $\chi (X) \leq 12$ and symplectic forms $\omega$ are in the same chamber of a symplectic cone.\\ In this paper, we shall prove that for a family of Kahler manifolds $(X,\omega)$, the symplectomorphism groups $\Symp(X,\omega)$($\Symp_s(X,\omega)$) admit some infinitely generated higher homotopy groups. \begin{introthm} Let $(M,\omega)$ be a Kahler manifold and let $\kappa=[\omega]$.
+Let $(X_n,\tilde{\omega}^n)$ be $n-$point blow up of $(M,\omega)$, the sizes of exceptional divisors are equal and their sum is small enough.
+In the homotopy long exact sequence of Kronheimer's fibration

-(1) When $M$ is diffeomorphic to $T^4$ and $\kappa$ is non-resonant,
+(1) When $M$ is diffeomorphic to $\T^4$ and $\kappa$ is non-resonant,

 is infinitely generated for $k=1,...,n$.\\ (2) When $M$ is a $K3$ surface, $\kappa$ is non-resonant, then is infinitely generated for $k=1,...,n$\\ (3) When $M$ is an Enriques surface,

 is a dense subset of some neighborhood of $0\in\mathbb{R}$, then